jharkness25/project-joshua-and-autumn/proposal/proposal.md

     ## $ B_GHI_PYLQ   <chr> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, N…
     ## $ B_GHI_PYLD   <dbl> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, N…

+As shown here, there are a lot of missing values (NAs) in our data…there is also a lot of numeric variables, some useful categorical variables, and some formated date/time variables.

 ![](proposal_files/figure-gfm/stations-map-1.png)<!-- -->

 Map of raw station data for Gulf of Maine, representing sediment